Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

 If you build with `MBEDTLS_PSA_CRYPTO_C` and `MBEDTLS_THREADING_C`, the code must be functionally correct: no race conditions, deadlocks or livelocks.

 The [PSA Crypto API specification](https://armmbed.github.io/mbed-crypto/html/overview/conventions.html#concurrent-calls) defines minimum expectations for concurrent calls.
-They must work as if they had been executed one at a time, except that the following cases have undefined behavior:
+They must work as if they had been executed one at a time (excluding resource-management errors), except that the following cases have undefined behavior:

 * Destroying a key while it's in use.
 * Concurrent calls using the same operation object.
 (An operation object may not be used by more than one thread at a time.
 But it can move from one thread to another between calls.)